marwaneldesouki/marwaneldesouki/README.md

 <h3> Here's some facts about me: </h3>

-- 🔭 I’m currently studying in AAST university
+- 🔭 Graduated from AAST university
 - 🤔 I’m lalso working as a Freelancer.
 - 💬 Ask me about Programming